Man kills 5 in Texas after family complained about gunfire

 Three of the victims were women and one was a man.
 Their names were not released.
 Capers said the victims were between the ages of 8 and about 40 years old.

-Authorities have previously been to the suspect’s home, according to Capers.
-“Deputies have come over and spoke with him about him shooting his gun in the yard,” he said.
+Capers said his deputies had been to Oropeza’s home at least once before and spoken with him about “shooting his gun in the yard.”
+It was not immediately clear whether any action was taken at the time.

-Capers said some of those in the house had just moved from Houston earlier in the week, but he did not know whether they were planning to stay there.
+Capers said the new arrivals in the home had moved from Houston earlier in the week, but he did not know whether they were planning to stay there.

-The U.S. is on a record pace for mass killings this year, with at least 18 shootings since Jan.
-1 that left four or more people dead.
+Across the U.S. since Jan.
+1, there have been at least 18 shootings that left four or more people dead, according to a database maintained by The Associated Press and USA Today, in partnership with Northeastern University.
 The violence is sparked by a range of motives: murder-suicides and domestic violence; gang retaliation; school shootings and workplace vendettas.

+Texas has confronted multiple mass shootings in recent years, including last year’s attack at Robb Elementary School in Uvalde; a racist attack at an El Paso Walmart in 2019; and a gunman opening fire at a church in the tiny town of Sutherland Springs in 2017.

+Republican leaders in Texas have rejected calls for new firearm restrictions, including this year over the protests of several families who children were killed in Uvalde.

 Associated Press writer Ken Miller contributed to this report.